 - Lily: Because of its connotations of purity, cleansing and loveliness, the lily is a perfect match to the goddess aspects of Venus.

-Miscellany associations with Venus and further Venus symbol meaning
+Miscellaneous Associations with Venus and further Venus Symbol Meaning

 - The pentagram is the sign of Venus (the planet) because of its orbit pattern.
 In the span of time it takes to come full circle of her trajectory (four years), her path traces the outline of the five-pointed star.
 This gives further fuel to the pentagram as a symbol of harmony, love and perfect union.